 Jessica and Margaret chattered about Jessica’s love interest while Ellie unlocked the front door to her house.
 The girls often got off the bus at her stop to hangout before going home to study.
 Ellie felt the cool October wind on her legs.
-The knee socks and the knee-length pleated navy skirt was mandatory for school, but outside, they weren’t much protection from the autumn wind.
+The knee socks and the knee-length pleated navy skirt were mandatory for school, but outside, they weren’t much protection from the autumn wind.
 The leggings and wool tights would have to come out soon.
-She hated having to wear a skirt everyday, especially during winter.
+She hated having to wear a skirt every day, especially during winter.

 Simon usually arrived home thirty minutes before she did.
 As she walked into the house, she thought it strange that her little brother wasn’t in the living room playing a video game with his friends.
-Maybe he’s at a friend’s place playing some other game, she thought.
+Maybe he’s at a friend’s place playing some game or other, she thought.
 She bypassed the living room as usual and went straight up the stairs to her room.
 Her friends followed close behind, still chatting and laughing.
 But just as Ellie was about to join in the conversation, she heard scuffling coming from inside her room.

 She stomped the last few steps and shoved the door open.
 There, she found Simon grinning up at her, still hunched over her diary.
 The broken lock dangled from the cover.
 She then looked up at his friend, who was standing next to him with a look of cowering denial on his face.